The inaugural RugbyX kicks off this afternoon, with a number of nations from around the world challenging for the first trophy at the O2 arena.

 The crowds will be treated to full contact 5-aside rugby on a half-sized pitch, where there will be no lineouts, no conversions and a one on one decider should the scores be tied at full-time.

-With many of the teams including the best sevens players on the circuit, this new style of rugby is set to be electric and promises to keep the fans on the edge of their seats.
+With many of the teams including the best sevens players on the circuit, this new style of rugby is set to be electric and promises excitement throughout.

-Sports Gazette was pitchside during Monday’s training day and spoke to the players and coaches who told us just how excited they were to be part of this event.
+Sports Gazette was pitchside during Monday’s training day and spoke to the players and coaches who revealed just how excited they were to be part of this historic event.

 “It’s great to be down here on a rugby pitch in the middle of the O2, it looks box office and it will be an unbelievable atmosphere and a great setting to play a form of rugby,” said Mike Friday, USA men’s coach.

 “It’s a bit narrower than I thought though, the racehorses are just having a look around hoping for a few more yards to run about.
-But it will be an interesting affair and an exciting one where players will have to find a way around as they play,” he continued.
+But it will be an interesting affair and an exciting one where players will have to find a way around as they play.”

-The chance to play in front of thousands is something that will be cherished as Seraphine Okemba from the French Women’s side explained.
+The chance to play in front of thousands at the O2 is something that will be cherished as Seraphine Okemba from the French Women’s side explained.

 “We’re here to enjoy it, to have fun and to play our game.”

 The pitch size was just one of many changes that the RugbyX format brought in.
-Many of the players were looking forward to seeing how the tournament played out and how everyone adapts to the new environment.
+Although diving into the unknown, the players were looking forward to seeing how the tournament played out and how everyone adapts to the new environment.